 As you progress and reach milestones for your project, you or the builder can request draw payments for completed work.
 An inspector must verify that the work has been done, but inspectors don’t necessarily evaluate the quality of work.
 A disbursement goes to the builder if all is satisfactory.

 Construction loans typically last less than one year, and you usually pay them off with another "permanent" loan.
 The construction loan often ends once construction is complete.
 To retire the loan, you obtain an appraisal and inspection on the completed property and refinance into a more suitable loan.

 There are two ways to handle the temporary nature of these loans:

 - Apply for a new loan after completion of the building process.
 You will need to qualify as if you’re applying for a new mortgage.
 As a result, you need income and creditworthiness to get approved.

-- Arrange both loans at the beginning of the process (also known as single-closing).
+- Arrange both loans at the beginning of the process (also known as single closing).
 Another term given by the FHA is the construction-to-permanent mortgage.
 This approach may minimize closing costs because you bundle the loans together.
-After construction, you would end up with a standard home loan (like a 15-year or 30-year fixed-rate mortgage).
+After construction, you would end up with a standard home loan (such as a 15-year or 30-year fixed-rate mortgage).
 This may also be preferable if you aren’t confident about getting approved after construction.

 You can use funds from a construction loan for almost any stage of your project, including purchasing land, excavation, pouring a foundation, framing, and finishing.
 You can also build garages, basic sheds, and other structures, depending on your lender’s policies.

 As with most loans, don’t count on borrowing 100% of what you need.
 Most lenders require that you put some equity into the deal, and they may require at least 20% down.
 You can, of course, bring money to the table.
 But if you already own land, you can potentially use the property as collateral instead of cash.